michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

 NLog.Web.AspNetCore
 ```

-You can also use dotnet cli tool
+ The first one is a core NLog logic, the other one provides a logger factory extension - a build in provider of loggers for AspNetCore.

+dotnet cli provide ability to add packages

 ```
 dotnet add package NLog -v 5.0.0-beta07 dotnet add package NLog.Web.AspNetCore
 ```

-With NLog you need to add version explicitly otherwise Nuget responds back with a message that NLog 4.4.0 is not compatible with .NET core.
+Explicit version is needed to download correct package.
+Beta07 is still in beta and by default NLog 4.4.0  is installed.
+This one is not compatible with .NET Core.

-The first one is a core NLog logic, the other one provides a logger factory extension, a build in provider of loggers for AspNetCore.

-This tool adds PackageReferences inside your .cproj file.
-You could manually 'add' packages by just adding new record to the list.
+To check if this operation was successful.
+Open your .csproj file and look for  PackageReference.
+This is also the wait to add packages manually.

 ```
 <PackageReference Include="NLog" Version="5.0.0-beta07"/>